carolynvs/carolynvanslyck.com/_posts/2017-10-19-all-the-pretty-little-ponies.md

 *The taller model has space for a second 2.5" drive*

-In the beginning I had trouble telling the nodes apart because they all looked the same. _Did I set up the third on from the left already?_ 🤔 So I named each node after a My Little Pony character and put the corresponding pony atop for shits and giggles:
+In the beginning I had trouble telling the nodes apart because they all looked the same. _Did I set up the third one from the left already?_ 🤔 So I named each node after a My Little Pony character and put the corresponding pony atop for shits and giggles:
 Rainbow Dash, Pinkie Pie, Twilight Sparkle, Fluttery Shy, and Apple Jack.